[Last updated June 2015]

 #4 Hong Kong

 Before the take over by China Hong Kong would have been at least #2 on this list.
 The Chinese government is too much of a wild card in our opinion.
-Also, the ridiculous price of residential property all but defeats the benefits of buying a local private home which is a key element of internationalizing oneself.
+Also, the high price of residential property all but defeats the benefits of buying a local private home which is a key element of internationalizing oneself.

 The precious metal desks at Hang Seng bank and Bank of China in Central are often the two best places to buy in Hong Kong.
 Also try the main HSBC branch.
-For local storage, the aptly named The Storage Limited is a reputable safe deposit facility in the Sheung Wan district of Hong Kong.

 Finally, there are no taxes on either buying or the selling of gold and silver coins and bars for personal use.
 There is no import duty either.
 Hong Kong is also the number one Asian and a major global hub of precious metal vaulting and bailment services.

-Many will be surprised to see a eurozone country mentioned here but Germany has quite a few surprising benefits for physical precious metal investors, particularly for EU citizens.
+Many will be surprised to see a eurozone country mentioned here but Germany has quite a few benefits for physical precious metal investors, particularly for EU citizens.

 Firstly, there is zero Capital Gains tax on gold and silver investments in Germany.
 Value-added tax (VAT) on silver coins was raised from 7% to 19% in 2014, but only grudgingly on foot of pressure from the EU and with a ‘differential tax’ loophole for non-EU silver coins (making effectively zero VAT on those coins).

-Thirdly, quality well-located residential property can still be bought in major cities for well below similar in other EU countries and a fraction of that in London, Vancouver or Sydney.
+Thirdly, quality well-located residential property can still be bought in major cities for prices below similar in other EU countries and a fraction of that in London, Vancouver or Sydney.
 For reasons we outline in our section on internationalizing we believe that buying local property is a key approach to availing of Germany’s zero CGT on gold and silver.
 For storage we suggest popping over the gold-friendly border to Austria and using the services of Das Safe in Vienna.

 And finally, we feel that Germany is probably the most economically and politically stable large country within the eurozone.
 EU residents can move here and avail of the excellent healthcare system and generally high quality of life.